marko-knoebl/cc-course-web/chapter-5-exercise-notes-employee-madness.md

 - optional: change the backend code so it uses _import_ / _export_ instead of _require_
 - optional: change the frontend code so it uses _async_ / _await_ instead of _.then_
-- optional: pick clearer instead of _EmployeeList_ and _EmployeeTable_
+- optional: pick clearer names instead of _EmployeeList_ and _EmployeeTable_

 ## Changed task: Extend the list with filter features